Best Views In Berchtesgaden Germany: 10 Scenic Spots

 Scenic Spot #10: Eiskapelle (Ice Chapel)

-Last but not least scenic place on this list to visit from Berchtesgaden is the spectacular Ice Chapel or Eiskapelle – the natural wonder that’s different from all that’s mentioned above!
+Last but not least, the scenic place on this list to visit from Berchtesgaden is the spectacular Ice Chapel or Eiskapelle – the natural wonder that’s different from all mentioned above!

 Eiskapelle is Germany’s permanent ice field located below the eastern face of Watzmann mountain.
-It is also the lowest-lying snowfield in the Alps, situated at an altitude of only about 800 meters to a kilometer high.
+It is also the lowest-lying snowfield in the Alps, situated at an altitude of only about 800 meters to a kilometer.

 It turns out to be more than just a tourist destination and a thought-provoking natural wonder that exists all year round.
 That is, especially during summer when the snow line in the alps rises above 2000 meters.

 Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just firn – the intermediate stage between snow and a glacier.
 Basically, it is a form of ice that has been left over from the past winter.
 And then has been recrystallized into a denser substance.

-Based on some studies and observations, Eiskapelle stays in occurrence because it’s yearly fed with a lot of snow from the avalanches coming from Watzmann’s peaks.
+Based on some studies and observations, Eiskapelle stays in occurrence because it’s fed yearly with a lot of snow from the avalanches from Watzmann’s peaks.
 Nevertheless, what’s really interesting about Eiskapelle is the views beneath or inside its cavity.

 What’s the view inside Eiskapelle?